Bering Air Flight 445: Reactions

 Alaskan Senator Lisa Murkowski expressed her prayers and condolences towards the families and friends of the passengers, those in Bering Air, and the community of Nome, in a post on Twitter.
 The Governor of Alaska Mike Dunleavy and Alaskan Junior Senator Dan Sullivan similarly expressed their condolences on Twitter.

 Members of both the Nome and Unalakleet communities expressed grief over the accident.
 Unalakleet's City Administrator, Kelsi Ivanoff, stated that the city is "No stranger to losing community members to plane wrecks", and as a result, the outcome of the incident, "Hits really close to home for our community.”
 Prayer vigils were held in Nome for the victims and search personnel on February 7.

 Following the announcement of the plane crash on February 7, CEO Natasha Singh and Vice President David Beveridge of the Alaska Native Tribal Health Consortium made statements during a press conference to honor their workers who were identified as victims of the flight.
 Bering Air set up a dedicated phone line to assist relatives of the crash victims.

 Investigation

 The National Transportation Safety Board (NTSB) announced that they would launch an investigation into the cause of the fatal crash.
 Clint Johnson, chief of the NTSB Alaska region, stated saying "We are very much in the preliminary stages of this investigation" at a news briefing, and that the agency was well-aware of the crash and have been monitoring developments.
 NTSB Chair Jennifer Homendy travelled to Alaska in the weekend following the crash and spoke with reporters at a press briefing in Anchorage.

 A preliminary report released by the NTSB on March 19, 2025, revealed that the plane took off with a weight of 9,865 pounds (4,474 kg), which was 1,058 pounds (480 kg) over limit in icing conditions and more than 800 pounds (363 kg) over limit in regular conditions.
 The report also revealed that icing was discovered on the tail of the airplane.

+The final report was released by NTSB on July 30, 2026 attributed the cause to poor pilot control and the plane being over 1000 lbs its rated maximum takeoff capacity for icing conditions.
+It also attributed the safety culture of Bering Air, which allowed for overloaded flights.